crkalapat/compression/README.md

 By jumping on another person, they get smushed down.
 Jump on them three times, and you win, and the game resets.

-If you want to play a the game online, visit https://plutolotyl.itch.io/blueprint-demo-2
+If you want to play the game online, visit https://plutolotyl.itch.io/blueprint-demo-2